medplum/medplum/packages/docs/docs/tutorials/medplum-hello-world.md

 Click on the "Hello World" link in the top left corner to return to the homepage.

-Clicking on any individual patient name in the patient list navigates to the patient details page.
-This page which has three different views of the patient data:
+Click on any individual patient name to navigate to the patient details page.
+This page has three different views of the patient data:

-- The **Overview** panel demonstrates how to use plain HTML to create a custom view of patient data, including linked ServiceRequest and DiagnosticReports.
+- The **Overview** panel demonstrates how to use plain HTML to create a custom view of patient data, including linked ServiceRequests and DiagnosticReports.
 - The **Timeline** panel uses Medplum's built-in [`PatientTimeline`](#) component to add comments, upload files, and display relevant events related to the Patient.
 - The **History** A view uses the Medplum's built-in [`ResourceHistory`](#) component to display the history of changes to the Patient resource.